 Note: A separate permit or development consent may be required if the branches or roots of a protected tree on the site or on an adjoining site are required to be pruned or removed.

 Reason: tree protection.

-CONDITIONS TO BE COMPLIED WITH DURING DEMOLITION AND BUILDING WORK
+CONDITIONS TO BE COMPLIED WITH DURING DEMOLITION AND BUILDING WORK a) Existing trees and vegetation shall be retained and protected, including:

 Tree and vegetation protection